adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-14-keyboard-shortcuts.md

 ## {frontmatter.description}

-While working on a layout for a blog page, I decided I should start making note of the different key commands that I use on a daily (or not so daily) basis.
+While working on a layout for a blog page, I decided I should start making note of the different key commands that I use on a daily basis.
+This is a running list of keyboard shortcuts.

 ## VS Code